HyoungsungKim/git_practice/README.md

 ## Make a directory as remote repository

 > `git init`
->If it is worked successfully, ".git " folder is generated in directory.
+>If it is worked successfully, ".git " folder will be generated in directory.

 ## Connect with remote repository